TwoFistedJustice/square-pie/docs/a_quick_doc_guide.md

 ##### Why

-For better readability and strengthen the seperation of section I've added this to the allowed `<br/>` in our docs.
+For better readability and strengthen the separation of section I've added this to the allowed `<br/>` in our docs.
 Currently, these are *only* used for section breaks.

 ### Think we missed something?